loveOSS/community-platform/README.md

-# GitHub platform
+# Community Platform

-GitHub platform gives you an easy api and tools to make your own Github bots and tools.
+Community Platform gives you an easy api and tools to make your own Github bots and tools.

 ## How to install ?